A CONVERSATION WITH BMO & OAP at the AGO

 TOP THREE THINGS TO LOOK FOR WHEN INVESTING IN ART

 - Does the art speak to you?
 It doesn’t have to be all about profit margins and a huge return if you are passionate about building a collection and expanding your art portfolio.
 If you can picture someone coming up and buying the piece that you have been eyeing before you can and you are devastated, then chances are, it’s the piece for you.

 - At what stage is the artist in their career?
-Look into their gallery representation, exhibition history and CV, to see if they have been consistently producing and exhibiting, in which case they will likely continue to do so and their artworks will continue to grow in value.
+Look into their gallery representation, exhibition history and CV, to see if they have been consistently producing and exhibiting, in which case they will likely continue to do so and their art will continue to increase in value.

 - How will it work within your existing art collection?
 Where and how will you display it to ensure its longevity?
 These are important considerations for any new acquisition.

 As mentioned, a great way to discover new up-and-coming artists is at artist-lead shows like The Artist Project or Toronto Outdoor Art Fair.
 You are guaranteed to find a few pieces that you really connect with.

 Other great places to find new and exciting talent is at the year-end exhibitions of local art schools like OCADU and Etobicoke School of the Arts.
 OCADU also has several gallery spaces of their own where they showcase student artwork; Onsite Gallery, Ignite Gallery, Graduate Gallery, The Ada Slaight Gallery and Open Space Gallery.
 There are also a few artist-run gallery spaces in Toronto that might be of interest, like YYZ Artists' Outlet and Mercer Union.

 SUCCESSFUL CHARACTERISTICS TO LOOK FOR IN EMERGING ARTISTS